astuteo-llc/tailwind-breakout-grid/README.md

 ### Nested Grids (Left/Right Alignment)

-For asymmetric layouts, use left/right aligned nested grids:
+For asymmetric layouts, use left/right aligned nested grids.

+> **Nested inside constrained containers?** See [Nested Grid Modifiers](docs/nested-grids.md) for the `breakout-to-*` utilities that collapse outer tracks for proper nesting in sidebar layouts and other constrained contexts.

 ```html
 <div class="grid-cols-breakout">